Ace Combat 3: Electrosphere: Technology

+Music

+Tetsukazu Nakanishi, who had previously contributed tracks to Ace Combat 2, served as the lead composer and sound director of Electrosphere, which features a techno and electronica soundtrack.
+While previous games mostly featured melodic upbeat music akin to funk rock, the soundtrack features more emphasis on sound design than melodic elements, which Nakanishi felt fits the game's atmosphere and design.
+Other tracks in the game were composed by Koji Nakagawa, Kanako Kakino, Hiroshi Okubo, and Go Shiina, along with one contribution from Tomoko Tatsuta.
+Kakino incorporated elements of world music into her tracks to express nature and life, while sticking to the sound direction.
+Shiina extensively used an arpeggiator for his tracks, which he found very enjoyable to use.
+On May 27, 2024, the game's 25th anniversary, a remastered release of Ace Combat 3's soundtrack was published on streaming platforms.

 Release

 Namco announced Ace Combat 3: Electrosphere in August 1998.
 The company remained quiet about the game, making minimal comments during that year's Tokyo Game Show.
 The company broke the silence in November, opening up a website and showing conceptual artwork to video game publications.
 Only a single level and a select few aircraft were revealed.
 Namco announced it was slated for a release in the first half of 1999 in Japan.
 A small sample of video footage from the game was presented in a bonus disc shipped out with the Japanese release of Ridge Racer Type 4.
 Famitsu reported that the game was roughly 80% complete by January 1999.
 After months of secrecy, Namco demonstrated Electrosphere at the 1999 Tokyo Game Show, presented alongside World Stadium 3, Dragon Valor, and the Dreamcast conversion of Soulcalibur, taking up most of the Namco's booth.
-Ace Combat 3: Electrosphere was published on May 27, 1999 in Japan by Namco Inc..
-Its size forced it to be split across two discs, each containing 26 missions for a total of 52 different missions.
-Alongside a 26-page instruction manual, it contained a 30-page promotional booklet called the Ace Combat 3 Electrosphere - Portfolio Photosphere, which details the game's characters, aircraft, storyline, and other information regarding its fictional world.
+Ace Combat 3: Electrosphere was published on May 27, 1999, in Japan by Namco Inc. It contained a 26-page instruction manual and a 30-page promotional booklet called the Ace Combat 3 Electrosphere - Portfolio Photosphere, which details the game's setting, characters, and some of the fictional aircraft featured in the game.
+Also released was Ace Combat 3: Electrosphere Direct Audio with AppenDisc (a portmanteau of 'appendix' and 'disc') which contained the full game soundtrack as well as supplemental story footage and a 'deadcopy' save file which could be used to access the Mission Simulator mode.
 On December 7, 2000, it was re-released in Japan under the PlayStation the Best line of budget titles.

 For the North American release, Namco Hometek Inc. removed all characters and considerably altered the original story-line, keeping only the inter-corporate conflict intact.
-Electrosphere was released in Europe on January 21, 2000, and in North America on March 3.
+Electrosphere was released in Europe on January 21, 2000, and in North America on March 7.